avhz/RustQuant/README.md

 </details>

-## Disclaimer
+> [!WARNING]

-This is currently a free-time project and not a professional financial software library.
+> Disclaimer: This is currently a free-time project and not a professional financial software library.
 Nothing in this library should be taken as financial advice, and I do not recommend you to use it for trading or making financial decisions.